Strongly correlated physics in organic open-shell quantum systems: Electron transport

 \subsection{Pentadienyl}

 Within DFT, the transmission function displays a resonance close to the Fermi energy (denoted by $E_F$) corresponding to ballistic transport through the SOMO.
 The resonance is found at $\epsilon_{\mathrm{SOMO}}= 70$~meV and has a width $\Gamma_{\mathrm{SOMO}}\approx 300$~meV, reflecting a significant hybridization of the SOMO with the states of the electrodes.
-The slight misalignment between the SOMO resonance and $E_F$, yield a conductance $G=5.7 \times 10^{-1} \ G_0$ in each spin channel, see Fig.~\ref{fig:Te_pentadienyl}(a), This scenario changes as the SOMO resonance is split due to the Coulomb repulsion.
-However, depending on the splitting mechanism, we observe fundamentally different transport properties.
+The slight misalignment between the SOMO resonance and $E_F$, yields a conductance $G=5.7 \times 10^{-1} \ G_0$ in each spin channel, see Fig.~\ref{fig:Te_pentadienyl}(a).
+This scenario changes as the SOMO resonance is split due to the Coulomb repulsion.
+However, as we shall discuss below, depending on the splitting mechanism, we observe fundamentally different transport properties.

-Within spin-unrestricted R-DMFT calculations, the spin rotational symmetry is broken.
-The doublet degeneracy is lifted as the SOMO is split into an occupied state in the majority-spin channel (e.g., $\downarrow$-SOMO) and an unoccupied state in the minority-spin channel ($\uparrow$-SUMO).
-This approximation yields a magnetic insulator with a spin gap $\Delta_s \approx 1.3$~eV and a magnetic moment $\langle S_z \rangle \simeq 1/2$ due to the single unpaired electron.
-The spin-dependent splitting of a transmission feature, e.g., a resonance~\cite{herrmann2010organic,herrmann2011designing,smeu2010calculations} or an antiresonance~\cite{valliNL18,valliPRB100}, has been suggested as a suitable mechanism for the realization of organic spin filters.
-For pentadienyl, the splitting is approximately symmetric around the Fermi level, thus yielding a similar conductance in the two spin channels $G^{\uparrow}=1.9 \times 10^{-2} \ G_0$ and $G^{\downarrow}=1.5 \times 10^{-2} \ G_0$ and low spin-filtering efficiency.
-The spin-unrestricted R-DMFT transmission functions are shown in Fig.~\ref{fig:Te_pentadienyl}(a) .
+\textit{Symmetry-breaking.} In the spin-unrestricted R-DMFT simulations, the spin-doublet degeneracy is lifted explicitly by applying a symmetry-breaking field, which is then removed during the self-consistent loop.
+The SOMO position displays a spin-dependent shift, with an occupied state ($\downarrow$-SOMO) in the majority-spin channel and an unoccupied state ($\uparrow$-SUMO) in the minority-spin channel.
+Thus, the system realizes a magnetic insulator with a spin gap $\Delta_s \approx 1.0$~eV and a magnetic moment $\langle S_z \rangle \simeq 1/2$ due to the single unpaired electron.
+A corresponding resonance is found in each of the spin-resolved transmission functions, as shown in Fig.~\ref{fig:Te_pentadienyl}(a).
+The spin-dependent shift is approximately symmetric around the Fermi level, yielding a similar conductance in the two spin channels $G^{\downarrow}=3.1 \times 10^{-2} \, G_0$ and $G^{\uparrow}=1.1 \times 10^{-2} \, G_0$ and low spin-filtering efficiency.
+Probing the transmission $T=T^{\uparrow}+T^{\downarrow}$ without spin resolution would result in a pair of resonances, associated with a SOMO-SUMO splitting and a conductance $G=G^{\uparrow}+G^{\downarrow}=4.2 \times 10^{-2} \, G_0$.
+Importantly, deep in the symmetry-broken phase, the many-body self-energy displays a weak energy dependence (see also Sec.~\ref{sec:mechanism}) and similar results would be obtained by the static mean-field Hubbard~\cite{valliPRB94} or DFT+U approaches.
+Breaking the spin symmetry is a common approach often used in the literature, and the spin-dependent shift of a transmission resonance~\cite{herrmannJACS132,herrmann2011designing,smeuJPCC114} or antiresonance~\cite{valliNL18,valliPRB100}, has been suggested as a suitable mechanism for the realization of organic spin filters.